-Back in Corinna we did the Whyte River Walk which is an one hour roundtrip along the Piemann River and Whyte River.
-The day ended with some nice dinner at the Corinna restaurant (lamb, steak and pasta).
+Back in Corinna, we did the Whyte River Walk which is a one hour roundtrip along the Piemann River and Whyte River.
+The day ended with some nice dinner at the Corinna restaurant (lamb, steak, and pasta).

-After a rainy night and a breakfast at the hotel restaurant we put together our wet tent and drove the Western Explorer Road into the Tarkine wilderness and Arthur Pieman Conservation Area.
+After a rainy night and breakfast at the hotel restaurant, we put together our wet tent and drove the Western Explorer Road into the Tarkine wilderness and Arthur Pieman Conservation Area.

-Shortly after leaving Corinna we stopped at the signposted Middleton Creek.
-An overgrown und difficult to follow trail is leading along the extremely beautiful creek.
+Shortly after leaving Corinna, we stopped at the signposted Middleton Creek.
+An overgrown and difficult to follow trail is leading along the extremely beautiful creek.

 After exploring the creek we went on in the direction of Balfour.
 At the junction (60 km after the creek) we found the following sign.